Project Distributed Restoration

 Traditionally, Black Start services have been procured from larger power stations and interconnectors.
 However, as we transition to more distributed energy resources on the electricity system and fewer large power stations, we need to adapt and develop our technologies and capabilities to work with the new energy landscape.

-How the Black Start from DER project will work
+How the Distributed Restoration project will work

 Power engineering and trials